xonsh/xonsh/docs/tutorial.rst

     snail@home:~ > $PROMPT = lambda: '{user}@{hostname}:{cwd} >> '
     snail@home:~ >> # so does that!

+-- todo: convert this to jinja template and generate these contents dynamically and mention about $PROMPT_FIELDS

 By default, the following variables are available for use:

+  -- remove these extra variables and set the attribute on the field itself

   * ``user``: The username of the current user
   * ``hostname``: The name of the host computer